Highway 1: Best Stops Within Marin County

 Descending deeper into the Olema Valley, you will pass Victorian farmhouses, weathered dairy barns, and vibrant pastures still actively grazed by the local ranching community.
 Agriculture has deep roots in this corner of the Bay Area as mild coastal breezes and long grazing seasons provide for an abundance of grass and some of the best pastureland in the state.
 Try some of this local flavor for yourself with a stop for a bite at Due West and enjoy the old-fashioned atmosphere and locally-sourced seafood and steak dishes.

-You can extend your stay in the Olema Valley with a meditative retreat at the Vendetta Society, which is also open to the public for day visits.
+You can extend your stay in the Olema Valley with a meditative retreat at the Vedanta Society, which is also open to the public for day visits.
 My kids, however, can’t get enough of the Olema Campground’s playground and easy creekside access; it’s one of the few camping options in the area.
 Stay as long as you can to soak up the valley’s laid-back rhythm.

 Point Reyes Station